ElijahFlomen/sports_chokes/README.md

 This is a template for the EDAV final project.
 It is based on the template created with *File, New Project..., New Directory, Book Project using bookdown* in RStudio.

+## Team Expectations (Nov.
+18 2021)
+Work plan:

+Blake has done a lot of the work of cleaning the current dataset we are working with.
+Our main task thus far has been to align the win probability data with the play-by-play description data.
+Given the gaps in our dataset, this task has been somewhat difficult and time consuming.

+Elijah will continue on Blakes work by building a classification system, which looks at the strings of the play-by-play data and assigning each row to a specific factor variable, which will guide us in our main research question.
+Elijah will also filter our larger dataset of games to select only the ones that end in a ‘choke’, in which one team that had a high chance of winning ended up losing the game.

+Once we have the data in this correct form, we will work together on creative solutions to visualize our findings and conduct further analysis.

 ## ABSOLUTE ESSENTIALS